ankowals/saf/README.md

     @Given("^a book exists with an isbn$")
     public void a_book_exists_with_isbn() {
-        Log.info("* Step started a_book_exists_with_isbn");

         String isbn = Storage.get("TestData.isbn");
         RequestSpecification request = given().param("q", "isbn:" + isbn);
-        ctx.Object.put("request",RequestSpecification.class, request);
+        scenarioCtx.put("request",RequestSpecification.class, request);
     }

     @When("^a user retrieves the book by isbn$") public void a_user_retrieves_the_book_by_isbn(){
-        Log.info("* Step started a_user_retrieves_the_book_by_isbn");

-        String url = Environment.readProperty("REST_url");
+		String url = Storage.get("Environment.Active.Rest.url");
-        RequestSpecification request = ctx.Object.get("request",RequestSpecification.class);
+		RequestSpecification request = scenarioCtx.get("request",RequestSpecification.class);

 		Response response = request.when().log().all().get(url);
+        ValidatableResponse response2 = response.then();

-        ctx.Object.put("response",Response.class, response);
+        scenarioCtx.put("response",Response.class, response);
+        scenarioCtx.put("response",ValidatableResponse.class, response2);
+        scenarioCtx.put("json",ValidatableResponse.class, response2);

-        StepCore.attachMessageToReport("Json response", response.prettyPrint().toString());
+		StepCore.attachMessageToReport("Json response", response.prettyPrint());
     }

-To retrieve test data storage one can write HashMap<String, Object> testDataMap = ctx.Object.get("TestData",HashMap.class);
+To retrieve test data storage one can write HashMap<String, Object> testDataMap = scenarioCtx.get("TestData",HashMap.class);
 From now on testDataMap and its values can be used in the step.
 Other and much simpler way to retrieve a particular value from the storage is String isbn = Storage.get("TestData.isbn");
 Nested objects can be provided using dots like for example Storage.get("TestData.isbn.some_nested_key[0]") etc.

-ctx.Object is a bucket to which we can throw anything and later on we can retrieve it.
+scenarioCtx  and globalCtx are buckets to which we can throw anything and later on we can retrieve it.
 This is useful to share data between steps that are defined in different class.
 For example

-	ctx.Object.put("request",RequestSpecification.class, request);
+	scenarioCtx.put("request",RequestSpecification.class, request);

-This metohd puts an object of type RequestSpecification to ctx.Object bucket with name "request".
+This metohd puts an object of type RequestSpecification to scenarioCtx bucket with name "request".
 Later on another step can retrieve it like below

-	RequestSpecification request = ctx.Object.get("request",RequestSpecification.class);
+	RequestSpecification request = scenarioCtx.get("request",RequestSpecification.class);

 StepCore contains a set of helper functions that can be used when writing step defs.
 For example there are functions that can be used to add something as an attachment to the test report.